jgoizueta/nio/README.txt

 ++

-Since a floating point literal will, in general, convert to a Float of slightly different value, and several distinct literals can convert to the same value, there will always some compromise.
+Since a floating point literal will, in general, convert to a Float of slightly different value, and several distinct literals can convert to the same value, there will always be some compromise.
 Here we've chosen to simplify values so that <tt>BigDec(0.1)==BigDecimal('0.1')</tt>, but this implies that, for example, <tt>BigDecimal('0.10000000000000001')</tt> cannot be defined with BigDec(), because <tt>Float(0.10000000000000001)==Float(0.1)</tt>.